arcadia-unity/fighter-tutorial/README.md

         distance))))
 ```

-We will also make use of layers.
-Lets define them so that we don't need to look them up more than once.
+We will also make use of layers to manage what bullets can collide with.
+First add `player-bullets` and `enemy-bullets` as custom layers in Unity.
+We do that by clicking `Edit -> Project Settings -> Tags and Layers`, then expand `Layers` and add the layers `player-bullets` and `enemy-bullets`.
+Then lets define them in the code so that we don't need to look them up more than once.

 ```
 (def player-bullets-layer (UnityEngine.LayerMask/NameToLayer "player-bullets"))